Topic "Medications" in Dari - total 7 documentsTitle: Consumer medication - antipsychotic medications

 Title: How to use medicines correctly

 Summary: This brochure provides basic information on how to use medicines correctly.
-It also explains the difference between generic and branded medicines, over the counter and prescription and what is a repeat.
+It also explains the difference between generic and branded medicines, over the counter and prescription and what a repeat is.

 Title: Tuberculosis - tablets for latent infection